A surgeon discussing Extreme Lateral Interbody Fusion Surgery options with a patient in Florida

 Benefits of Extreme Lateral Interbody Fusion Surgery

-• Enables treatment of multiple levels through the same incision
+• Multiple levels treatable through the same incision in a single surgical session

 Frequently Asked Questions